mubanjs/muban-skeleton/docs/guide/components.md

 Muban has its own storybook framework, which is included by default in this skeleton.

-The story file uses `PascalCase`, similar to the JS Component, and appends `.stories` after it.
+The story file uses `PascalCase`, mimicking the TypeScript component, with a `.stories` suffix.

 ```ts
 // MyComponent.stories.ts